 To achieve long term capital growth through investment in the Far East.
 The company’s benchmark index is the MSCI All Country Asia (ex Japan) Index.
 Investments are made in stock markets in the region, with the exception of Japan and Australasia, principally in large companies.
 When appropriate, the trust will utilise gearing to maximise long term returns.

-In this webcast Adrian Lim gives an update on a wide range of subjects including, performance, a sector breakdown, twenty largest investments and an outlook for the Trust
+In this webcast, Adrian Lim, gives an update on a wide range of subjects including performance, a sector breakdown, the twenty largest investments and an outlook for the Trust